davidmingueza98/AI-flappy-bird/README.md

 # Flappy Bird AI

-## About the project

 An Artificial Intelligence that plays Flappy Bird using [NEAT](https://neat-python.readthedocs.io/en/latest/).

-Code based from the [original repository](https://github.com/techwithtim/NEAT-Flappy-Bird) from @techwithtim.
+## Introduction
 This script generates an autonomous agent that achieves high scores in the game with simple training.

 This implementation uses **genetic algorithms** with a Feed Forward network.
 The parameters are defined in `config-feedforward.txt`.

 The algorithm trains itself in some iterations until the agent gets high scores.
 At the end, the agent generated is able to play the game indefinitely during hours without crashing.

 ## Installation
 Create a virtual environment and run: `pip install -r requirements.txt`

 ## Usage
 Execute *game.py* to generate the agent and observe the game.

+## Credits
+Code based from the [original repository](https://github.com/techwithtim/NEAT-Flappy-Bird) from techwithtim.